github/opensource.guide/overviews/issues/index.md

 Muted threads won’t show up as unread again until you are specifically @mentioned again.
 This makes muting a great strategy for threads that you have little interest in (perhaps a sub-system that you aren’t familiar with).
 If you mark an issue as read, it will stay that way until someone comments on the thread again.

-GitHub also syncs read/unread status for notifications — if you read a notification in your email client, it will be marked as read in the web-based interface (make sure you allow your email client to display images if you’d like this functionality).
+GitHub also syncs read/unread status for email notifications — if you read a notification in your email client, it will be marked as read in the web-based interface (make sure you allow your email client to display images if you’d like this functionality).

 ### @mentions